If you rent property, such as a house or a condo in Hawaii, you generally have to pay Hawaii GE (general excise) Tax. Here are some quick facts.

 - GE Tax paid is generally deductible against your rental income as a tax expense on your federal tax return.

 - Standard penalties for not paying GE Tax on a rental unit are 5% per month up to 25% for late filing, interest at about 8% for not paying, and there is another willful neglect penalty of up to 25% as well.
-There could potentially be criminal charges as well.
+There could potentially be criminal charges for willfully not filing as well.

 - Tax forms can be filled out and mailed in, filed in person, or completed online.

-- If the nature of the property rental is short term, then the room rental revenue is also likely to be subject to Hawaii’s Transient Accommodations Tax as well.
+- If the nature of the property rental is short term, then rental revenue is also likely to be subject to Hawaii’s Transient Accommodations Tax as well.

 - You are allowed to charge your tenants enough to cover your GE Taxes, but you should have that written in the lease or rental agreement somewhere.
 You probably can’t just spring it on them suddenly if the lease agreement does not already include it.
 Check out: Passing Along Hawaii GE Tax to Your Customers